Everything You Need to Know About KC's First Fridays

 Many local stores also join in the monthly celebration, offering items for KC shoppers of every taste.
 Indulge in a few sweet bites at Christopher Elbow Chocolates, pick up the perfect T-shirt for displaying your Midwest pride at Raygun or find something fashionable at Dear Society.
 Plus, keep an eye out for street vendors and local artists around the neighborhood.

 A wide array of places to dine and enjoy cocktails include tapas at Extra Virgin, German small plates at Affäre or Mexican cuisine at Manny’s of Kansas City; but they can become packed with long waits thanks to their popularity, so plan accordingly.

 Other local favorites include Blvd Tavern for gastropub grub and Lulu's Thai Noodle Shop for Southeast Asian specialties.
 Treat yourself at with First Friday deals and then hang out at Tannin Wine Bar + Kitchen for live tunes and an extensive wine list.

 Recaffeinate at Messenger Coffee Co. before grabbing a slice at Grinders Pizza.
 And don’t forget the food trucks.
 Many round up at the corner of 18th and McGee while others line the streets en masse.
 If you’re thirsty, check out any of the fantastic craft breweries in the Crossroads, including Border Brewing Company, Torn Label and Double Shift, all within a 10-minute walk of one another.

 Extensions of First Fridays

 The First Fridays experience isn’t limited to just the Crossroads Arts District.
-Visitors and residents can experience the original sound and flavor of Kansas City in the 18th & Vine Historic Jazz District with live music, step dancing, exhibits and more.
+Visitors and residents can experience the original sound and flavor of Kansas City in the 18th & Vine Historic Jazz District with live music, exhibits and more.

 Parking Garages and More